 Tech expertise is not an ability that you’re born with.
 People must train themselves to be tech-savvy.
 Today, generations in the workplace have very diverse approaches to technology.
 Baby boomers have little experience with it.
 Generation X is definitely more familiar with tech.
 The millennials (Gen Y) grew up during the rise of the internet and social media.
-So, they stand on top of the pyramid enjoying a big piece of the workforce pie.
+Therefore, they stand on top of the pyramid enjoying a big piece of the workforce pie.
 However, we must not forget the children of technology.
 Gen Z children were born into the social media age and will dominate the near future.
 Therefore, age diversity in the workplace must be used to form well-structured colorful teams in today’s highly competitive market.
-The multigenerational workforce challenges can be tricky but the age diversity in the workplace can enrich the working process and end result.
+The multigenerational workforce challenges can be tricky, but the age diversity in the workplace can enrich the working process and results.

 Technology integrations for all ages

 To have all the generations in your workforce coexisting in peace, technological integrations should be implemented gradually.
 Complex apps and processes should be avoided until all employees are comfortable with them.
-For example, email automation apps like MailChimp, communication apps like Slack, time management software like Elorus and organization tools like Trello pose as good examples of integrations that all generations can try getting used to.
+For example, email automation apps like MailChimp, communication apps like Slack, time management software like Elorus, and organization tools like Trello pose as good examples of integrations that all generations can try getting used to.
 Of course, there will be bumps on the road.
 App tutorials and troubleshooting sessions should come to the rescue.
 If attention is not paid to the progressive incorporation of technology, things could get rocky, so be extra careful.

 Offer traditional and hi-tech options

 Hi-tech processes and tools in business should not be a one-way street.
 There are always ways to blend old school practices and new working habits for all the generations in the workforce.
-A baby boomer really likes talking on the phone and a millennial will more likely use an app to communicate.
+A baby boomer really likes talking on the phone, and a millennial will more likely use an app to communicate.
 Together, they can find a middle ground solution like talking through an app.
-This way, the young get their technological fix and the old get the validation they need from a verbal conversation.
+This way, the young get their technological fix, and the old get the validation they need from a verbal conversation.
 The same principle applies to working styles.
 Working remotely should be a choice for all the generations in the workforce.
-Baby boomers will have to try it and millennials will consider it a prerequisite.
+Baby boomers will have to try it, and millennials will consider it a prerequisite.

 Teach not force technology on your employees

 Employers expect that their employees possess a certain technological set of skills.
-Though, older people with experience and knowledge may not live up to today’s standards.
+Though older people with experience and knowledge may not live up to today’s standards.
 Forcing all the new working trends upon the workforce is not a solution.
 It can create communication and productivity issues.

 The secret to managing a successful multigenerational workforce is the art of training.
 Organizing sessions that teach new technologies to their employees is a smooth transition technique for everyone.
 The older generations will enter a new world and take baby steps towards technological literacy.
 The newer generations will refresh their knowledge and help the rest.
 Thus, age diversity in the workplace won’t be a drawback but as a learning booster.